 The use of ciphering in a network is an operator option subject to AIOTF configuration.

-All AIoT NAS messages, except the INVENTORY REPORT message, shall be sent ciphered.
+All AIoT NAS messages, except the INVENTORY REPORT messagemay be sent ciphered.
 The Security header IE is always unciphered in AIoT NAS messages according to 3GPP TS 33.369 [6].